Signal Intelligence Regiment (KONA): Reports resulting from Evaluation

 These reports were sent to the NAAS for further interpretation and significant intelligence items were then passed laterally to the Armies.
 A long range company needed an average of 16 typist hours to get out its daily report for the NAAS.

 The Feste on the Eastern front issued in addition to the reports listed above a type of report known as the 5-figure offer was to assure the maximum exploitation of information available, and in effect constituted invitations to all KONA's to check the data in these reports with their own files.
 They listed all current data derivable from the external characteristics of messages consisted of 5-figure groups.

 The section at the NAAS for technical and tactical analysis collated and combined the significant findings from all these reports with the data at hand, passed material not immediately exploitable to the various specialists in the NAAS for the further squeeze and passed its combined report to the Army Group.
 Roesser referred to the daily Situation Reports issued by the NAAS as a Location Report (Lagemeldung).

-Information furnished by members of In 7/VI showed that the Signal Intelligence Reports issued by the Evaluation Centres of some regiments were called Radio Position Messages Report (Funklagemeldungen).
+Information furnished by members of Inspectorate 7/VI showed that the Signal Intelligence Reports issued by the Evaluation Centres of some regiments were called Radio Position Messages Report (Funklagemeldungen).
 These consisted of four component reports: